 Four Docs: There is no “k” in “docs” so, no, this doesn’t refer to waterfront facilities.
 The Four Docs are the founders of Pemi, all graduates of Oberlin College and three from Columbia Medical School.
 Learn more about them here.

-FRB: Short for “frisbee running bases,” this game typically includes 3 bases, 4 counselors, and as many campers who want to run and be chased as each tries to be the last man standing by not getting tagged with the frisbee.
+FRB: Short for “frisbee running bases,” this game typically includes 3 bases, 4 counselors, and as many campers who want to run and be chased as each tries to be the last man standing by not getting tagged.
 Announcements for an FRB game after dinner bring deafening cheers.
 We know of no other place on Earth that features FRB.

 Free swim: Every afternoon at 5 pm, campers have the option of enjoying Free Swim, which is held in both the Junior Camp and Senior Camp.
 Campers are closely supervised by counselors, and must swim in groups of either two or three.